OffchainLabs/orbit-actions/scripts/foundry/stylus/setCacheManager/README.md

 > [!CAUTION]
 > The .env file must be in project root.

-`DeployAddWasmCacheManagerAction.s.sol` script deploys `AddWasmCacheManagerAction` contract.
+`DeployAddWasmCacheManagerAction.s.sol` script deploys `CacheManager` behind the proxy and action `AddWasmCacheManagerAction` contract.
 It can be executed in this directory like this:

 ```bash
 forge script --sender $DEPLOYER --rpc-url $CHILD_CHAIN_RPC --broadcast --slow ./DeployAddWasmCacheManagerAction.s.sol -vvv --verify --broadcast